U.S. TV networks, amid strong ad sales, boost coverage for Trump's convention

-"It's safe to say that there are going to be surprises," said Sam Feist, Washington bureau chief for CNN, the cable news network owned by Time Warner Inc (TWX.N).
+"It's safe to say that there are going to be surprises," said Sam Feist, Washington bureau chief for CNN, the cable news network owned by Time Warner Inc.

 The stakes are high for broadcast and cable networks.
 Media analysts predict viewership for Trump's acceptance speech could surpass the record 38 million who watched Barack Obama address the Democratic convention in 2008.